KasperGroesLudvigsen/summarizer_llm/README.md

 See my LLM fine tuning notebook for a walkthrough of the code and the related concepts:
 [LLM fine tuning notebook](https://colab.research.google.com/drive/18jraZF_nEv462wr7L9sMqVk6l4VACKCl#scrollTo=5e5xTWH7BgKD)

+# TODO
+1. Evaluate on dialogsum.
+See `evaluation/prepare_dialogsum.py` for data preparation script.
+Then convert to chatml and run inference